nus-cs5224-team/Dashboard/API/Readme.md

-### 2.4 Activity
+### 2.4 Promotion

-The Activity means the business activities, which is under `/activity/...`
+The Promotion means the business activities, which is under `/promotion/...`

 ```
-GET: /activity/:id
+GET: /promotion/:id
-	return the activity's information (according to the :id)
+	return the promotion's information (according to the :id)

 Example:
-	curl domainname.com/api/v1/activity/1
+	curl domainname.com/api/v1/promotion/1
 	return {
 		id: 1,
 		abstract: 'A',